rydmike/flex_seed_scheme/README.md

 | <img src="https://raw.githubusercontent.com/rydmike/flex_seed_scheme/master/doc_assets/one_hue_v3_comp_d.png" alt="comp widgets_oh2_d"/> | <img src="https://raw.githubusercontent.com/rydmike/flex_seed_scheme/master/doc_assets/tonal_spot_v3_comp_d.png" alt="widgets_tsp2_d"/> |

 As we can see, there is more pop and colorfulness in the **One hue** version.
 We can also notice that most common widgets only use colors based on `primary` and `secondary` and their shades.
 The `tertiary` colors that get a different hue are rarely used in common widgets when using their default `ColorScheme` mappings.
-We can find it if we compare e.g. the `DatePicker` result.
+We can find it if we compare e.g., the `DatePicker` result.

 | Pickers from brand - One hue                                                                                                              | Pickers from brand - Flutter default                                                                                                            |
 |-------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|